The Federal Solar Investment Tax Credit (ITC) Made Simple

 On the other hand, if you pay at least as much in taxes as you get for your tax credit, you can pay off your tax debt with the credit and/or get the remainder after withholding as a refund.
 Even better, if you don’t owe the full amount of your tax credit in the first year, you can roll the credit over to pay tax debt accrued in the following years (for as long as the ITC is in effect.)

 *Depending on your individual circumstances, you may or may not qualify.
-Jeff Periera Home Energy and/or SunPower do not warrant, guarantee or otherwise advise its partners or customers about specific tax outcomes.
+Jeff Periera Home Energy does not warrant, guarantee or otherwise advise its partners or customers about specific tax outcomes.
 Consult your tax advisor regarding the solar ITC and how it applies to your specific circumstances.
 Tax credits are subject to change.
 Please visit the dsireusa.org web site for detailed solar policy information.